-- 6.1 Abuse: A form of maltreatment of a child which involves inflicting harm or failing to act to prevent harm.
-Children may be abused in a family, institutional or community setting by those known to them or, more rarely, by others, e.g. via the internet. - 6.2 Physical abuse: A form of abuse which may involve actions such as hitting, throwing, burning, drowning and poisoning, or otherwise causing physical harm to a child.
-Physical abuse can also be caused when a parent fabricates the symptoms of, or deliberately induces, illness in a child. - 6.3 Emotional abuse: A form of abuse which involves the emotional maltreatment of a child to cause severe and adverse effects on the child's emotional development.
-This may involve telling a child they are worthless, unloved, inadequate, not giving them the opportunities to express their views, deliberately silencing them, or often making them feel as though they are in danger. - 6.4 Sexual abuse: A form of abuse which involves forcing or enticing a child to take part in sexual activities, not necessarily involving a high level of violence, and whether or not the child is aware of what is happening.
-This may involve physical assault, such as penetrative assault and touching, or non-penetrative actions, such as looking at sexual images or encouraging children to behave in inappropriate ways. - 6.5 Neglect: A form of abuse which involves the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in serious impairment of a child's health or development.
+- 6.1 Abuse: A form of maltreatment of a child, which involves inflicting harm or failing to act to prevent harm.
+Children may be abused in a family, institutional or community setting by those known to them or, more rarely, by others, e.g. via the internet.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse. - 6.2 Physical abuse: A form of abuse, which may involve actions such as hitting, throwing, burning, drowning and poisoning, or otherwise causing physical harm to a child.
+Physical abuse can also be caused when a parent fabricates the symptoms of, or deliberately induces, illness in a child. - 6.3 Emotional abuse: A form of abuse, which involves the emotional maltreatment of a child to cause severe and adverse effects on the child's emotional development.
+This may involve telling a child they are worthless, unloved, inadequate, not giving them the opportunities to express their views, deliberately silencing them, or often making them feel as though they are in danger. - 6.4 Sexual abuse: A form of abuse, which involves forcing or enticing a child to take part in sexual activities, not necessarily involving a high level of violence, and whether or not the child is aware of what is happening.
+This may involve physical assault, such as penetrative assault and touching, or non-penetrative actions, such as looking at sexual images or encouraging children to behave in inappropriate ways.

+6.5 Neglect: A form of abuse, which involves the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in serious impairment of a child's health or development.
 This may involve providing inadequate food, clothing or shelter, or the inability to protect a child from physical or emotional harm or ensure access to appropriate medical treatment.